blocksds/maxmod/documentation/cpu_usage.md

 # CPU Usage

 Maxmod is very optimized.
-Everything in the library is carefully hand-written in assembly language to achieve a small binary size and maximum CPU efficiency.
+The most CPU-intensive parts of the library (the software audio mixers) are carefully hand-written in assembly language to achieve maximum CPU efficiency.

 ## GBA CPU Usage Tests